-As a system, the FatTwin F628R2-FT+/FTPT+ supports the use of twenty-four (24) 2.5" Hot-swap SATA3 drives.
-Each of the four backplanes in the system works to apply system-based control for power and fan speed functions, yet at the same time logically connects a set of six SATA3 drives to each backplane/serverboard.
-Consequently, RAID setup is limited to a six-drive scheme (RAID cannot be spread across all drives).
+As a system, the FatTwin F628R3-FT+/FTPT+ supports the use of eight (8) SATA drives.
+Each of the four backplanes in the system logically connects a set of two hot-swap front mounted SATA drives to each node's backplane/serverboard.
+Consequently, RAID setup is limited to a two-drive scheme (RAID cannot be spread across all drives).
 See Chapter 6 for the logical hard drive and node configuration.